Elevation: 10,237 ft

 West Shoulder/Northwest Ridge, Class 3

 This climb begins at Raynolds Pass, where ID-87 crosses the Continental Divide and descends into the State of Montana.
 This route differs from the standard route discussed in the book, which follows the Continental Divide from Raynolds Pass to the summit.
 This is a new route that is more direct and is easier than the standard route.
-It does not follow the Continental Divide until it reaches the Northwest Ridge at Point 10020, which is just north of Point 10099.
+It does not follow the Continental Divide until it reaches the northwest ridge at Point 10020, which is just north of Point 10099.

 From Raynolds Pass, bushwhack across the open sagebrush terrain, aiming directly east at a prominent, forested shoulder.
 This shoulder is directly south of the shoulder/ridge that the Continental Divide follows.
 An obvious gully separates these two shoulders.
 You will cross a dry gully en route to the base of the forested shoulder.
 Bash through a thick section of aspens and brush at the base of the shoulder to reach a moderately steep, open-forest slope.
 The shoulder is ill-defined here and is more of a face climb, but it goes quickly.

 The shoulder becomes well defined at about 8,100 feet.
 Scramble up the shoulder through easy open forest.
 Higher up, the shoulder becomes a mix of loose scree and krummholz.
 This is the hardest section to climb, but it doesn’t last for long.
-You will soon pop out on the Continental Divide at Point 10020, just another rocky bump on the Northwest Ridge of Black Mountain.
+You will soon pop out on the Continental Divide at Point 10020, just another rocky bump on the northwest ridge of Black Mountain.
 From here, you get a good look southeast at the choppy, somewhat-intimidating ridge leading to the more-intimidating summit area of rugged Black Mountain.
 The climb has now morphed from a Class 2 endeavor into a tedious Class 3 outing.

-From Point 10020 (which has a nice cairn on it), follow the rocky ridge in a southerly direction down to a minor saddle, losing 75 feet in elevation in the process.
+From Point 10020 (which has a nice cairn on it), follow the rocky ridge in a southerly direction down to a minor saddle, losing 75 feet of elevation in the process.
 Climb up over Point 10099 then continue southeast along the narrow, rocky ridge and drop 200 feet to another saddle.
 This saddle is elongated and narrow.
 It is a time-consuming mix of talus humps, rocky ridge outcrops, and small towers.
-But your perseverance will get you to the southeast end of this rather unpleasant “saddle”.
+But your perseverance will get you to the southeast end of this rather unpleasant “saddle.”
 From here, scramble up the final 350 feet of the ridge on much more enjoyable Class 3 rock to reach the small, rocky perch that is the summit of Black Mountain.